MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/1-introduction.md

 ## About your project

-The project represents a Node Express application in TypeScript that is shifted to Azure Functions.
+The app begins as a Node Express application in TypeScript that you'll shift to an Azure Functions app.

 > ![NOTE]
 > If your Express app is using JavaScript instead of TypeScript, create an Azure Functions app using JavaScript.